ABOUT THE ARTIST

 Daumante Stirbyte (Dauma) was born and raised in Lithuania but moved to Ireland in 2007.
 She graduated from the National College of Art and Design, Dublin in 2016 with BDes(Hons) in Craft Design, specializing in ceramics.

-Dauma has been a long term international artist in residence at the London Clay Art Centre (ON) since July 2017, where she also works as an instructor.
+Dauma was a long term international artist in residence at the London Clay Art Centre (ON) from July 2017 to August 2020, where she also worked as an instructor.

 Since moving to Canada she's taken part in numerous group shows and exhibitions.
 Her piece ‘Inflorescence’ was named Best in Show at Fusion’s 2018 Emerging artist exhibition (ON).
 She was also part of the Unity Project organized event UpwithArt in 2018 and 2019 - a silent auction fundraiser for the relief of homelessness.
-Most recently Dauma exhibited her work at the Gardiner Museum in Toronto as a featured artist for the month of September.
+Dauma has also exhibited her work at the Gardiner Museum in Toronto as a featured artist for the month of Septemeber in 2019.

 "My work serves as a form of escapism to me, I’m not interested in replicating or portraying things that already exist.
 Ceramics gives me the freedom to create a universe of my own - a world full of strange things that perhaps don’t fit in anywhere else.